chalupajs/chalupa/docs/README.md

   1. The double will respond with the same value to each `hours` call.
 Remember, that external service methods return `IExternalServiceCall<T>`'s, hence, we have to use the `CallWithResult` helper type.
   1. As the last step of our `Given` block, we call the `start` method of our arrangement, producing a testable *system under test*.
 The call to the `start` method will actually kick-off the service but will not publish it on the network.

+> Note: in the above example, we use [Rebinding](#rebinding) to completely replace the binding for `DateTime`.
+If you want to create new bindings in the context of the tested service, then use the `bind` method of the arrangement.

 We're now ready to make a test call!

 ~~~~TypeScript